royels/Affirmpy/README.md

 # Affirmpy

-A Python library for the Affirm API.
+A Python lib for the Affirm API.
+Inspired by the project [affirm-ruby](https://github.com/reverbdotcom/affirm-ruby).